elhoff00/MSCI_709_practice/README.md

 # MSCI_709_practice
+## E.L.
+Hoffman 2023-01-19
-practice making repos for R class
+## practice making repos for R class

+the .gitignore file is in github's generic R template